 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-When you generate a presigned URL, you assign an HTTP action to the URL.
+If you generate a presigned URL, then you assign an HTTP action to the URL.
 Make sure that the action that the client sends in the HTTP request matches the HTTP action in the URL.
-For example, if you assign the GET action to the URL, then the HTTP action in the request must also be GET.
+For example, if you assign the GET action to the URL, then the action in the request must have the GET HTTP action.

-Verify the bucket name and key name in the URL
+Verify that the bucket name and object name match the values in the URL

-Verify that the bucket name and object name are correct and match the ones that are in the signature generation of the URL.
-The name case must also match.
+Verify that the bucket name and object name are correct and match the names that are in the signature generation of the URL.

-Verify the headers that are used in HTTP request
+Verify that the headers correctly generated in the HTTP request

-Make sure that the HTTP headers that you use to generate the signature match the headers that the client sends to S3 in the HTTP request.
+Make sure that the HTTP headers that generate the signature match the headers that the client sends to Amazon S3 in the HTTP request.
+You must include in your request any headers that you use to sign the URL.
+The presigned URL contains only the host, path, and query parameters.

-Also, make sure that the value of the header matches the value that's generated during signature calculation.
+Then, make sure that the value of the header matches the value that you generated when you calculated the signature.

 Confirm that the AWS Region is correct

-Before you send the presigned URL to S3, confirm that the AWS Region where you generated the URL matches the Region where the bucket currently exists.
+Before you send the presigned URL to Amazon S3, confirm that your Region for the URL matches the current Region of the bucket.

-Run the GetBucketLocation API request to check the Region of an S3 bucket.
-You can also run the get-bucket-location AWS CLI command:
+Run the GetBucketLocation API command to check the Region of an S3 bucket.
+Or, run the get-bucket-location AWS CLI command to verify the Region:

 Example output: